Double fast algorithm for solving time-space fractional diffusion problems with spectral fractional Laplacian: Spatial discretization

+Since there are various approximation techniques for spectral fractional Laplacian problems, we shall be committed to study the matrix transform technique \cite{Ilm2005NA} in this section.

-In this section, we first introduce $d$-dimensional tensorial linear FEM and fourth-order CDM.
-Then we shall extend the numerical methods and matrix transform technique \cite{Yaq2011NN,Ilm2005NA,Seb2017FD,Dus2018AF,Mag2020FE,Szb2021FE} to time-space fractional diffusion problem (\ref{equ:1.2}), and also derive the corresponding spatial semi-discrete scheme.
+To this end, we first give a concise introduction of matrix transform technique by using linear FEM or fourth-order CDM to discretize fractional Possion problem.
+Then we extend the numerical algorithm to time-space fractional diffusion problem (\ref{equ:1.1}), and also derive the corresponding spatial semi-discrete scheme.